 1. Overall Description:

-RAN2 has discussed the issue on the support of aperiodic SRS.
-From RAN2 perspective, the RAN2 signalling can currently configure aperiodic SRS for positioning, but RAN2 would like to check RAN3 if it is feasible to complete the work on aperiodic SRS from RAN3 perspective.
+RAN2 has discussed the issue of support of aperiodic SRS.
+From RAN2 perspective, the RRC signalling can currently configure UE with aperiodic SRS for positioning, but RAN2 would like to check with RAN3 if it is feasible to complete the work on aperiodic SRS from NRPPa perspective.

-RAN2 also discussed the support of semi-persistent SRS, and concluded that the Activation/Deactivation of the SP SRS is recommended by LMF to gNB; and the activation/deactivation MAC CE is sent by gNB to UE.
-Then NRPPa signalling for SRS triggering is needed.
+RAN2 also discussed the support of semi-persistent SRS and concluded that the Activation/Deactivation of the SP SRS is recommended by LMF to serving gNB and the final activation/deactivation decision is done by serving gNB and executed by sending a MAC CE to UE.
+The recommendation by LMF to serving gNB for Activation/Deactivation of SP SRS requires NRPPa signalling.

-In addition, RAN2 discussed the spatial relation of SRS, and agreed:
+In addition, RAN2 discussed the spatial relation of SRS, and agreed the following:

 Agreements: